Southwest Gas Holdings, Inc. to Report First Quarter 2023 Results on May 9, 2023

 |Southwest Gas Corp.

-Börse aktuell - Live TickerNach EZB-Entscheid: ATX in Grün -- DAX erholt -- Chinesische Börsen schließen uneinheitlich
+Börse aktuell - Live TickerVor Inflationsdaten am Mittwoch: US-Börsen schließen schwächer -- ATX gibt letztlich nach -- DAX schließlich stabil -- Asiens Börsenhandel endet uneinheitlich

-Am heimischen Markt werden am Freitag Pluszeichen beobachtet.
-Der DAX bewegt sich ebenfalls fester.
-An den chinesischen Märkten ging es vor dem Wochenende uneinheitlich zu.
-Für die Wall Street ging es im Donnerstagshandel abwärts.
+Am heimischen Aktienmarkt übernahmen am Dienstag die Bären.
+Der deutsche Aktienmarkt wagte unterdessen keine großen Sprünge, dennoch prägten im Handelsverlauf rote Vorzeichen das Bild.
+Der US-Aktienmarkt notierte am Dienstag unterhalb der Nulllinie.
+In Fernost waren die Anleger unentschlossen.